NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 17. New England Patriots (1-2, LW: 20)

 The Patriots kicked a field goal on their first possession of the second half, then the offense took the rest of the day off.
-The last six possessions resulted in six punts.
-They got just four first downs on those six drives.
-The Jets have a good defense but the Patriots' offense still needs to get a lot better.
+The last six possessions resulted in punts.
+New England got just four first downs on those six drives.
+The Jets have a good defense, but the Patriots' offense needs to get a lot better.

 16. Washington Commanders (2-1, LW: 17)